alexteghipco/brainSurfer/README.md

 (forthcoming)

-*MOST IMPORTANT NOTE* if there is ever an error in patching (for instance, you click something too fast and the patch happens to get applied to the colorbar), then just close the window containing the messed up patch and reselect the same map. brainSurfer saves all of your settings in case this ever happens.
+*MOST IMPORTANT NOTE* if there is ever an error in patching (for instance, you click something in the middle of the patching process, and the patch happens to get applied to the colorbar), then just close the window containing the messed up patch and reselect the same map. brainSurfer saves all of your settings in case this ever happens.

 ![](https://media.giphy.com/media/U7zZN1VkKDArj3R7mH/giphy.gif)